UPES Dehradun BA Admissions 2026

 This normalization process is introduced by the exam conducting bodies to reduce the discord in the students against the authorities.
 With such a large number of candidates participating in the exam.
 Some may get challenging shifts with a good level of questions and some may get easy questions in their shifts.
 With a large number of candidates/shifts, it is difficult to maintain the same level of questions.

-The NTA will declare the CUET 2025 result on July.
-Candidates appearing in the entrance exam can check the CUET 2025 result by using their login credentials.
-The result of CUET 2025 will be prepared based on the candidate’s entrance exam performance.
+The NTA will declare the CUET 2026 result in July.
+Candidates appearing in the entrance exam can check the CUET 2026 result by using their login credentials.
+The result of CUET 2026 will be prepared based on the candidate’s entrance exam performance.
 The CUET UG result contains various credentials such as the name of the candidate, roll number, opted programme, marks obtained and total marks, etc.

 Also Read,